 Google Analytics Features and Data

-Google Analytics is a powerful tool in its own right and the data you can get from GA about your website is priceless.
+Google Analytics is a powerful tool in its own right and the data you can get from GA4 for SEO and about your websitee is priceless.

 #1- Audience Information